 The key to understand in my opinion, is that this programming comes from us and we can change that programming and hence our paradigm.

 A client who has been coming to therapy for quite some time, recently had a revelation where she finally realised that her family had conditioned her as a child to behave in a certain way.
 Intellectually, she always knew this but emotionally she could not accept it.
 She cried for the first time in years and has vowed to see this as an opportunity to change her belief systems.
 In our time together, she has often expressed terms similar to the following:

 “I can never do that/this because I am too fat and no-one would like me”

 “That’s just the way I am and that will not change, I will leave that for the others”

 “Because of my past, I can’t, won’t, will never be able to”.

 ” I can’t/ I won’t ”

-These statements are often heard when people try to explain, justify or make excuses for their behaviour and attitudes, or the behavior of others.
-This particular client`s mind was especially busy after having this fed to it constantly over an extended period.
+These statements are often heard when people try to explain, justify or make excuses for their behaviour and attitudes, or the behaviour of others.
+This particular client’s mind was especially busy after having this fed to it constantly over an extended period.
 She truly believed these statements to be fact and consolidated these with language and attitude.
 Her mind constantly looked for evidence to make it true and rejected anything to the contrary in terms of supporting evidence that might balance the equation.
 It was her reality.

 We are what we think.
 What we think, we become.
 Famous quotes but very true for many people.
 We can become anything we believe we should be just by convincing ourselves.
 Our mind will do the rest for us.